 If your portal is running on a Windows server and you have a Windows Active Directory configured, you can use Integrated Windows authentication to connect to your portal.
 This enables an automatic or single-sign on experience for users of the portal through web-tier authentication.
 To use Windows authentication, your Web Adaptor must be deployed to Microsoft 's IIS web server.

-If you have an LDAP directory, you can use it with Portal for ArcGIS.
+If you have an LDAP directory, you can use it with the ArcGIS Enterprise portal.
 See Using your portal with LDAP and web-tier authentication for more information.
 If you want to use LDAP, deploy your Web Adaptor to a Java application server such as Apache Tomcat, IBM WebSphere, or Oracle WebLogic.

 If your organization has a PKI, you can use certificates to authenticate communication with your portal using HTTPS.
 When authenticating users, you have the option to use Windows Active Directory or Lightweight Directory Access Protocol (LDAP).
 To use Windows authentication, your Web Adaptor must be deployed to Microsoft 's IIS web server.
 To use LDAP, your Web Adaptor must be deployed to a Java application server such as Apache Tomcat, IBM WebSphere, or Oracle WebLogic.
 It is not possible to enable anonymous access to your portal when using PKI.